ryanmello/lilli/README.md

 ```
 🌸 You: Do we have red roses in stock?
-🤖 Bloomer: Yes, we have 150 stems of red roses available.
+🤖 lilli: Yes, we have 150 stems of red roses available.

 🌸 You: I need a wedding bouquet with roses and lilies
-🤖 Bloomer: I can help you design a beautiful wedding bouquet...
+🤖 lilli: I can help you design a beautiful wedding bouquet...

 🌸 You: What's the status of order #1234?
-🤖 Bloomer: Order #1234 is out for delivery and will arrive by 2pm today.
+🤖 lilli: Order #1234 is out for delivery and will arrive by 2pm today.
 ```

 ## Development Roadmap